What is shadowing?

 3) Do you have extended family members in Utah County or Salt Lake?
 Ask for contact info for physician assistants they know.
 Physician assistants are more likely to say yes to the relative of a patient, than another ‘random BYU pre-PA student,'

 4) Ask local ward/stake leadership.
 There may be a PA in the leadership of your YSA or married student ward (Bishopric, stake presidency, stake high council).
-If not, it is very likely that some
+If not, it is very likely that some of them may know a physician assistant in their home ward or stake.
+Use those church connections!

 5) If you can avoid it, do not shadow PAs that are relatives.
 However, they can certainly facilitate shadowing opportunities with other physician assistants.